thorchain/docs/thornodes/kubernetes/setup-digital-ocean.md

 ## **Deploy Kubernetes Cluster**

-Use the commands below to deploy a DO EKS cluster:
+Use the commands below to deploy a DOKS cluster:

 ```text
 make do